pavlokolodka/graphQL/README.md

 This project is organized as follows:

-- `express-graphql`: The GraphQL server using Express.js and express-graphql package.
+- `express-graphql`: The GraphQL server using Express.js and express-graphql package. ⚠️ Deperecated, use `graphql-http` instead.
+- `apollo-server`: The GraphQL server using Express.js and appolo-server package.
 - `products.json`: This file serves as a dummy database.